TIBCOSoftware/snappydata/docs/aqp.md

 ###Create Sample Tables###

 You can create sample tables on datasets that can be sourced from any source supported in Spark/SnappyData.
-For instance, these can be SnappyData in-memory tables, Spark dataframes, or sourced from a external data source such as S3 or HDFS.
+For instance, these can be SnappyData in-memory tables, Spark DataFrames, or sourced from a external data source such as S3 or HDFS.

 Here is an SQL based example to create sample on tables locally available in the SnappyData cluster.